statpascal/emul99/readme.md

 which will ask for the number of blocks on the disk (with 32767 being the maximum).

-Note that a 360 KByte image can hold the complete UCSD system comprising four 90 KB
+A 360 KByte image can hold the complete UCSD system comprising four 90 KB
 disks: one can copy all files with the Filer to a single 360 KB image and use it as first disk.

+With 90 KB or 180 KB disk images the original disk DSR may be used as
+well:

+    fdc_dsr = ../roms/Disk.Bin
+    fdc_dsk1 = ../diskimages/ucsd_pascal_compiler.dsk
+    fdc_dsk2 = ../diskimages/ucsd_pascal_editor_filer_1.dsk
+    fdc_dsk3 = ../diskimages/ucsd_pascal_editor_filer_2.dsk

-Moreover, an internal 80x24 screen image is maintained at memory address 2000h.
-The simulator provides a flag "pcode_screen80" to use this image instead of or in addition to the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text.
+An internal 80x24 screen image is maintained at memory address 2000h.
+The simulator provides a flag "pcode_screen80" to use this image instead of or in addition to the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text:

+    pcode_screen80 = 1

+    ; for dual screen display, use
+    ; pcode_screen80 = 2

 With SAMS support enabled, it is assumed that the mapping of the 3rd memory page (containing the screen buffer) uses the default value of the transparent mode (is is safe to temporarily use the page for other purposes).

 A simple tool (ucsddiskman) can list the contents of a UCSD disk image and copy text files between the host system and disk images.
 It provides the